Bachelor of Arts (B.A.)

 3 Fine arts courses include music, art, drama, and dance.
 COM 328 also qualifies as a fine arts elective.
 (Only three credits of music organizations and/or lessons can be counted toward humanities/fine arts requirements.)

 Students apply for departmental acceptance during their sophomore year spring semester or their junior year fall semester.
-A minimum 2.0 cumulative GPA and completion of half of the Christian Service requirements are required for departmental admission in the Communication major.
+A minimum 2.0 cumulative GPA, GPA of 2.5 for courses in major, and completion of half of the Christian Service requirements are required for departmental admission in the International Relations major.

 To view these courses in our online catalog system, click here.